Disappearance of Brian Shaffer: Subsequent developments

-Shortly after Randy Shaffer's death, Neil Rosenberg, attorney for Florence, wrote to Don Corbett, a private investigator who has volunteered his time to help the Shaffer family find Brian, regarding his client's ongoing refusal to take a lie detector test.
+Shortly after Randy Shaffer's death, Neil Rosenberg, attorney for Florence, wrote to Don Corbett, a private investigator who has volunteered his time to help the Shaffer family find Brian, regarding his client's ongoing refusal to take a polygraph test.
 Rosenberg intimated that he had learned that the Columbus police investigating the case believed Shaffer was alive: "If Brian is alive, which is what I'm led to believe after speaking with the detective involved, then it is Brian, and not Clint [Florence], who is causing his family pain and hardship," Rosenberg wrote.
 "Brian should come forward and end this."
 Rosenberg maintained that his client had nothing to hide, had already shared everything that he knew from the beginning, and Rosenberg did not see the value of Florence doing so again.

 Rosenberg's assertions notwithstanding, many of those who were close to Brian Shaffer have criticized Florence for not being forthcoming enough.
 "As soon as the detective started getting involved, that's when he pretty much had no contact with anybody," recalled Derek.
 "I've always thought he definitely knows something— just won't come forward with it."
 He believes it is still possible that Shaffer is alive, and Florence knows where he might have gone.
 "If Brian did take off somewhere, if that is the case, we just always had a strong feeling that Clint would possibly know that," he said.
 Waggoner also thinks that Florence is withholding information, but believes that it's likely her former boyfriend is dead and did not run off.
 "I can't imagine he would have just done that," she said.

 In 2014, Columbus police said they were still receiving at least two tips a month on the case via the local Crime Stoppers hotline, though none had proven useful.
 The evidence in the case filled four boxes of files.
 One of the original investigators, Andre Edwards, told Columbus Monthly that after an extensive review of the camera footage at the Ugly Tuna Saloona from the night Shaffer disappeared, which was intended to rule out the idea that he could have left in disguise, he could "say with 100-percent certainty" that Shaffer did not leave via the escalator.
 Police say they have three theories about the case but declined to discuss them even generally with the magazine.

 In 2019, an image of an alleged American homeless man in Tijuana, Mexico, bearing a resemblance to Shaffer began circulating online.
 Columbus news station 10TV forwarded the image to the detective in charge of Shaffer's case in 2020.
 The detective sent the image to the FBI for facial recognition analysis, which ruled Shaffer out as the identity of the man.

 In March 2021, the Ohio Bureau of Criminal Investigation released an age-progressed photo of what Shaffer might look like at age 42, nearly 15 years after his disappearance.